open-telemetry/oteps/text/trace/0136-error_flagging.md

 As part of the specification, OpenTelemetry provides a mapping of semantic conventions to status codes.
 This removes any ambiguity as to what OpenTelemetry ships with out of the box.

-This will help ensure our instrumentation is consistent across languages, when errors relate to a cross-langauge concept, such as a database protocol.
+Including the correct status codes as part of our semantic conventions will help ensure our instrumentation is consistent when errors relate to a cross-language concept, such as a database protocol.

 Please note that semantic conventions, and thus status mapping from conventions, are still a work in progress and will continue to change after GA.